angelromarco04/MyNotes/CS/OS/data/55_systemImp.md

 - Only the block number of the first block is required.

 ### Bits Map
+- We need a sequence of bits, one per block.
+- Each bit is `1` if the block is free or `0` if used.
+- Easy to find consecutive free blocks.

 ---
 ## File system consistency

+- Operations over files and data structures take place in the MM.
+- The system can fail before writing information to the disk:
+	- File system can be in an inconsistent state.
+	- Critical if FDB, folders or free block structure loss information.

 ---